I love denim quilts made from old blue jeans. They are great when used as a picnic blanket or just as a nice heavy warm quilt on a winter’s day.

 Okay, this is a hard one because it depends a bit on what size your jeans are!

 However, I was getting from 4-8 quarter blocks per pant leg when I cut for this quilt.
+You can also use other denim fabrics.

 The variation is because some of the jeans were bigger than others.
 If the jeans are too tapered at the ankle and calf they won’t be big enough to cut the size needed.